joakim/bismark/readme.md

 > [Website](https://example.com)
 > [Email address](mailto:email@example.com)

-The destination is always the last part of the whitespace delimited link.
+The destination is always the last part of the space delimited link.
 Anything before the destination is the link's text.

 ### Checkboxes

-A checkbox is either checked `[x]` or unchecked `[ ]`.
+A checkbox is either checked `[x]` or unchecked `[ ]`, followed by a space.

 	Todo:
 	[x] Water the dog